fsalemag/django_app/README.md

 3. Add maps API to help fill the event location - https://locationiq.com/
 4. Add filtering activities/categories
 5. Add ordering for activities/categories
 6. Add statistics of activities to home page
-7. After activity date, activity cannot be updated
-   1. No join/un-join
-   2. No edit at all
-   3. Becomes "archived"
 8. Add participation rate as a score to participants

 # Non-essential features